Akbar Hashemi Rafsanjani: After the revolution

-After the victory of Iranian Revolution, Hashemi became one of the members of Council of Islamic Revolution.
+After the victory of Iranian Revolution, Rafsanjani became one of the members of Council of Islamic Revolution.
 He was one of the powerful members of the council from its establishment.
 He was also deputy interior minister at that time and later became the acting interior minister.

 He was one of the 28 founders of Traditional right-wing Combatant Clergy Association and also one of the members of the central committee of Islamic Republican Party at the first years of the revolution.
 Years later, it was he who requested IRP's dissolution.
 His political acumen and Khomeini's full trust helped Rafsanjani as one of the most powerful politicians in Iran at that time.
 At the time, he was the closest person to the Khomeini and ruled as his "eyes and ears".
-According to the Gold, Islamic Revolutionary Guard Corps was established with the help of Hashemi.
+According to the Gold, Islamic Revolutionary Guard Corps was established with the help of Rafsanjani.

-During the Iranian hostage crisis in 1980, Hashemi Rafsanjani mentioned it as "one of the largest manufacturer in the history".
-However, on the tenth anniversary of the revolution, he said in an interview that according to the experiences of these years, the hostage was "wrong".

-Hashemi served as one of the Tehran's Friday Prayer Imams (for next thirty years), Representative of Khomeini at Defense High Council (after death of Mostafa Chamran) and Second-in-Command of Iran's Joint Chiefs of Staff in the last year of Iran–Iraq War.
+Rafsanjani served as one of the Tehran's Friday Prayer Imams (for next thirty years), Representative of Khomeini at Defense High Council (after death of Mostafa Chamran) and Second-in-Command of Iran's Joint Chiefs of Staff in the last year of Iran–Iraq War.
 He forced Khomeini to accept to end the war.
 Only three months after his appointment as Iran's deputy commander-in-chief, Iran accepted United Nations Security Council Resolution 598 and eight-year war was ended.